 If you haven’t baked with avocados, you should give this recipe a try – it’s easy to make, and I promise it tastes amazing!
 You can’t even tell the banana bread is made with avocados – it just tastes like delicious banana bread with a secret healthy twist.

 Tag @crazyforcrust on Instagram or hashtag it #crazyforcrust

 Avocado Banana Bread

 - 1 large or 2 small avocados (½ cup mashed)

 - 2 large eggs

 - 1 teaspoon vinegar

 - 1 teaspoon baking soda

-- Place avocados in a food processor and pulse until smooth.
+- Place avocados and bananas in a food processor or blender and pulse until smooth.
 Transfer to a large bowl.
 Add sugar to the bowl and mix with a hand mixer until well blended.

 - Pour into prepared pan.
-Top with chocolate chips and bake about 40-50 minutes, until it’s browned on the top and a toothpick comes out only with slight crumbs (or clean).
+Top with additional chocolate chips (if desired) and bake about 40-50 minutes, until it’s browned on the top and a toothpick comes out only with slight crumbs (or clean).
 Cool at least 10 minutes before slicing.